 - Tools - Finally, you will get access to a wide variety of PWA development tools to aid in the building process.
 Some of these tools are the templates and tutorials that will be offered, however, there will also be different features and components that you will have access to.
 These features and components will vary slightly between different builders depending on what PWA framework and PWA platform the builder is using.
 Lumavate, for example, incorporates some of the ionic framework into the platform, and therefore platform users have access to ionic web components.
 It is also more likely than not the PWA builder will offer more resources including blogs, articles, podcasts, webinars, etc. that offer valuable info when breaking into the world of PWAs.

 But then there’s Lumavate.
-Lumavate is the leading no code platform for marketers.
+Lumavate is the leading digital experience platform for marketers.
 In addition to having an extensive library of resources for building and designing PWAs, Lumavate also has a large collection of Starter Kits in our App Gallery for marketers to get started building a PWA fast.
 And on top of that, Lumavate also has a PWA page design eBook, with a collection of our favorite page designs for PWAs.
 The benefit to building a PWA with Lumavate is you build once, and you can continuously reuse it and modify it to your needs.
 There’s no waiting on the dreaded app store to approve your changes.

 Like many things in life, you’ve got to practice and research something before getting good.
 Well, the same applies to mobile app development.
 You don’t just take a stab at building a PWAs…(although low code platforms might be the exception to this rule).
 You’ve got to put in the time to be the best, which is why reading a PWA tutorial is helpful when first getting started.
 Lucky for you, we’ve put together an entire PWA tutorial PDF specifically for marketers.
 Let’s start off with a simple PWA tutorial.